Supervisor/superlance/docs/index.rst

     request to a configured URL.
 If the request fails or times out, :command:`httpok` will restart the "hung" child process.

+:command:`httpctrl`
+    This plugin is meant to be used as a supervisor event listener, subscribed to ``TICK_*`` events.  :command:`httctrl` makes an HTTP GET request to a confgured URL.
+If the response body contains required text, :command:`httpctrl` will start child process(es).
+If the response body does not contain required text :command:`httpctrl` will stop child process(es).

 :command:`crashmail`
     This plugin is meant to be used as a supervisor event listener, subscribed to ``PROCESS_STATE_EXITED`` events.
 It email a user when